Purchase process guide in Marbella and Spain

 QUESTIONS AND ANSWERS

-The best offer you can make when negotiating is in writing and must be both reasonable and serious.
+The offer you make when negotiating should be in writing and must be both reasonable and serious.
 The more serious your offer looks on paper, the higher your chances of succeeding with the purchasing process and getting the best deal possible.
 However, there are cases where the seller and vendor meet face to face and negotiate the final offer on the table, which can work as well as in writing.
 There is no wrong way to make an offer, but from our experience, it is always best to make an offer through your agent, as they can aid you through the negotiation process and help you reach an ideal agreement.